mimshwright/dicekit-fp/README.md

 # dicekit-fp

 A functional-programming-friendly library for rolling virtual dice.
-Provides pure-functional way to create random numbers and dice (functions that create random integers), combine and modiify the dice results, and convert strings like "2d6+2" to functions.
+It provides pure-functional way to create random numbers and dice (functions that create random integers), combine and modiify the dice results, and convert strings like "2d6+2" to functions.
+It has no dependencies and is about 2KB minified.

 Instead of using objects, the library creates random number generators based on the parameters you provide.
 The library uses higher-order functions to modify the results in order to modify or multiply the results of the dice rolls.
 Most of the functions return a `() => number` (aliased in the Typescript code as `NumberGenerator`).